Programming

 setTimeout

-Here's what happens in the event loop's kitchen:
+Here's what happens in the event loop's station:

-Promise 1.
-This returnsundefined, which creates a new resolved promise, causing the next.then()callback to be appended to the same Microtask Queue. - The event loop, still draining the Microtask Queue, picks up and executes this second callback, logging
+6. The first promise callback runs, announcing Promise 1.
+This returns undefined, which creates a new resolved promise, causing the next .then() callback to be appended to the same Microtask Queue.

-- Finally, the event loop checks the Task Queue and finds the
+9. Finally, the event loop checks the Task Queue and finds the setTimeout callback.
+It executes it, announcing setTimeout.

 This demonstrates the priority of microtasks over tasks, even when the task's timer has technically expired.

-Two Kitchens, Two Layouts: Browser vs. Node.js Event Loop
+Two Stations, Two Layouts: Browser vs. Node.js Event Loop

 While the core principle of a single-threaded loop managing a queue is identical, the environments differ significantly.
-Think of it as the difference between a classic à la carte restaurant (Browser) and a massive industrial kitchen for meal prep delivery (Node.js).
+Think of it as the difference between a classic city metro hub (Browser) and a massive industrial rail yard for freight logistics (Node.js).

 The browser's primary job is to render a page and react to user events.
 Its event loop is tuned for this.